lclumos/mdExpress/1. Business Engineering/_the_design_.md

 * Comic Strip: Use a series of cartoon images to tell the story of a protagonist in a tangible way.

 ###### SCENARIOS

+Scenarios can be useful in guiding the design of new business models or innovating around existing models.
+Its primary function is to inform the business model development process by making the design context specific and detailed.

+2 types of scenarios:
+* Describe different customer settings: how products or services are used, what kinds of customers use them, or customer concerns, desires, and objectives.
+This builds on customer insights, but also goes further by incorporating knowledge about customers into a set of distinct and concrete images.
+Revolving through all building blocks of Business Plan Canvas, we can develop different scenarios for different blocks, and within specific block.
+For example once we have generated scenarios for different Customer Segments, we can ask ourselves whether a single business model is sufficient to serve them all, or if we need to adapt the model to each segment.
+* Describe future environments in which a business model might compete.
+The goal is not to predict future but rather to imagine possible futures in concrete detail.
+The steps can be (1) develop a set of future scenarios based on two or more main criteria, (2) describe each scenario with a story that outlines the main elements of the scenario, and (3) develop one or more appropriate business models for each scenario.
+The goal of combining scenarios with business model innovation efforts is to help organization prepare for the future.
+Ideally we should develop between two and four different scenarios based on two or more criteria in order to run a good business model scenario workshop.